 2. Plan the garden design.

 Before you put the first seeds into the ground, sketch how it will look once all the veggies and herbs reach full maturity.
 Remember that some vegetables like carrots occupy more space underground, while others, like cabbage, need more room to expand on the surface.
-You do not want to have a crowded garden where none of the plants reach their full growth potential.
+You do not want to have a crowded garden where many plants never reach their full growth potential.
 Make sure you have all the gardening tools you need on hand to car for the garden you plan.

 3. Label everything.

 Planting seeds is fun, but it can be confusing when they first sprout out of the ground.
-The problem is that most herbs and plants look alike when they are young.
+The problem is that most new plants and herbs look alike when they are young.
 To avoid any mistakes, place labels on each row of seeds that you plant, and you will always know the ones that thrive and the others that never sprout.

 4. Use water mindfully.